dabbu-knowledge-platform/files-api-server/README.md

 ## Docs

-The API documentation is in the file [docs/APIs.md](./docs/APIs.md).
+The documentation for the API can be found [here](https://gamemaker1.github.io/dabbu-server)

-The code structure is documented in the file [docs/Code.md](./docs/Code.md).

 ## Issues and pull requests